 - Have the boat been in salt or freshwater?

 - Is there any finance pending on this vessel?

 - What’s the HIN and VIN numbers?
 With those numbers you can further check registration status.

 - What’s the maximum engine WOT (Wide Open Throttle).

-Please visit these well-known websites you can use to find your dream boat:
+Well-known websites you can use to find a boat in Australia:

 4 - Boat Transportation

 Don’t forget to account for Transporting the boat to your location.
 This cost is often overlooked.
 However, this plays an important part in the buying process.
 A boat freight can vary from $1000 to $30000 depending on the boat size and location.

 Thus, we recommend reaching out to some transporting business and getting a quote from them so you can know the average prices for the boat you are planning to buy.

 5 - Boat Insurance